 Photo credits: someecards

-If the coin lands with heads facing up, and I hear my heart screaming out in protest and I could instantly visualize how miserable I would be in the next 3 years of study, then the answer is crystal clear – I obviously want a switch in course.
-So this is what I mean by decide your fate by flipping a coin, literally.
+If the coin lands with heads facing up, and I hear my heart screaming out in protest and I instantly visualize how miserable I would be in the next 3 years of study, then the answer is crystal clear – I obviously want a switch in course.
+So this is what I mean by deciding your fate by flipping a coin, literally.
 Sounds like some sort of bizarre sorcery but trust me, it really works.
-Especially in circumstances when you really cannot decide it yourself, and would like a special something to give you a little boost of confidence and a little jolt of affirmation, or to ‘force’ that answer out of you.
+Especially in circumstances when you really cannot decide it yourself and would like a special something to give you a little boost of confidence and a little jolt of affirmation, or to ‘force’ that answer out of you.